 Thank you to our sponsor, CuriOdyssey, for sponsoring this month’s picks.
 At CuriOdyssey, kids are free to observe wild animals, experiment with scientific phenomena, and let the natural world answer their questions.
-This summer, visit CuriOdyssey for their latest temporary exhibition: Kinetic Creations — a celebration of mechanical motion!
+CuriOdyssey is now open daily 10 am – 5 pm, making this a perfect destination for summer adventures with kids.

-Keep your kids’ curiosity growing at a museum exhibit that appeals to children and adults:
+Keep your kids’ curiosity growing this summer at a destination that appeals to children and adults:

 Save the Date for These Exciting Community Events